httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 5. Append an attribute to the cookie-attribute-list with an attribute-name of "SameSite" and an attribute-value of `enforcement`.

-Note: This algorithm maps the "None" value, as well as any unknown value, to the "None" behavior, which is helpful for backwards compatibility when introducing new variants.

 #### "Strict" and "Lax" enforcement {#strict-lax}

 Same-site cookies in "Strict" enforcement mode will not be sent along with